-- 3. Eliminating the Bad Driver.
-The one-party-pays-all rule may be less effective when actors are not identical.
-Consider the three drivers who would like to race, but assume now that one of them is a worse driver than the others in the sense that she is more likely to injure the victim.
-A version of the one-party-pays-all rule that holds liable only the driver who physically injured the victim may initially look attractive.
+3. Eliminating the Bad Driver: The one-party-pays-all rule may be less effective when actors are not identical.
+Consider the three drivers who would like to race, but assume now that one of them is worse than the others in the sense that she is more likely to injure the victim.
+A version of the one-party-pays-all rule that holds liable only the driver who physically injured the victim may look attractive.
 This version of the rule could cause the bad driver, who on average can expect to pay more compared to her fellow drivers, to either forgo the activity or take more care.
-The result may seem fair, but it would be inefficient because, but for the careless behavior of the bad driver, the socially beneficial race may not take place.
-In contrast, under a group causation regime, tort law supplies a mechanism under which the better drivers subsidize the bad driver (by sharing the cost of the injury inflicted by that driver).
-But they do so gladly, since but for the careless participation of the bad driver, they would not enter the race they (and society) value. - 4.
-Deviation from Traditional Tort Law.
-The one-party-paysall rule would constitute a deviation from traditional tort law principles without countervailing benefits.
+The result may seem fair but it would be inefficient because butfor the careless behavior of the bad driver, the socially beneficial race will not take place.
+Under a group causation regime the better drivers subsidize the bad driver, but they would do so gladly since but-for the careless participation of the bad driver they active the race they (and society) value.

+4. Deviation from Traditional Tort Law.
+One can adopt a version of the one-party-pays-all rule under which the court must randomly impose liability on one actor.
+Under this rule, the pool of defendants can be defined broadly to include encouraging spectators and those who did not properly communicate their willingness to abandon the activity.
+Such a rule, however, would constitute a deviation from traditional tort law principles without countervailing benefits.
 The reason is that each actor-those who injured the victim and those who did not-is (or should be deemed) a but-for reason for the victim's harm.
 And once this becomes clear, there is simply no reason to exculpate the non-injuring actors or choose randomly one actor to bear the entire cost for which others are equally responsible.
 If each had a duty that she breached, and each was a cause (actual and proximate) of the harm, each actor should be held liable.
 Viewed this way, the one-party-pays-all regime exempts from liability actors who committed a tort, and for this reason, represents an undue deviation from traditional tort law.